 The core of the issue isn't the reliability of the technology but rather the lack of knowledge about 3D printing.
 As more manufacturers become aware of its benefits, the popularity of 3D printing is climbing on a steady upward trajectory.
 As its usage continues to increase, the knowledge, applications and capabilities will rise.

 What to Expect When 3D Printing Goes Mainstream

-According to Jabil’s survey, 50 percent of engineers and designers say two of the biggest benefits of 3D printing are the ability to produce personalized and customized goods and deliver them more quickly.
+According to Jabil's survey, 50% of engineers and designers say two of the biggest benefits of 3D printing are the ability to produce personalized and customized goods and deliver them more quickly.
 With mass adoption of 3D printing, businesses will be closer to customers and can address issues instantly on the assembly line.

 One industry is already benefiting from customization and personalization through 3D printing: medical implants.
-Since every implant needs to be specifically customized for each patient’s needs, personalization and quick delivery are key to success.
+Since every implant needs to be specifically customized for each patient's needs, personalization and quick delivery are key to success.
 With unprecedented growth year-over-year, just the 3D printing dental market alone is expected to reach $9.5 billion by 2027.
-But the potential to customize implants goes far beyond dental: as materials and processes become certified, other on- or in-body implants will benefit from additive manufacturing.
+But the potential to customize implants goes far beyond dental: as materials and processes become certified, other on- or in-body implants will benefit from the additive manufacturing process.

 In addition to customization, digital files allow for better collaboration and design delivery within teams.
 For example, a team in Guadalajara can design tools and fixtures, print them and begin using them.
 In the matter of a few hours, a team in Shanghai can receive all the same CAD files and repeat the process.
 Or better yet, these design teams could collaborate digitally to create something that addresses everyone's issues.
 Beyond collaboration, design for additive manufacturing allows for better standardization across numerous locations.